-The table lists each vowel1 with their corresponding symbol in the International Phonetic Al-
+The table lists each vowel1 with their corresponding symbol in the International Phonetic Alphabet (IPA) as well as the symbol (or combination of symbols) using the Speech Assessment Methods

 $^{^{1}}$ This is a representative list of vowels, but in no way complete.
 For example, diftongs have been omitted, since for our purposes they can be modelled as a transition between two vowels.